 ArduPilot includes a simple “tin can” shaped fence centered on home that will attempt to stop your copter/rover from flying/driving too far away by stopping at the fence in some Copter/Rover modes if Object Avoidance is setup.

-Enabling the Fence in Mission Planner¶
+Enabling the Cylindrical Fence in Mission Planner¶

 To enable Fences, go to the Mission Planner full parameter list (CONFIG->Full Parameter Tree), search for items with